Abel Hermant: Life and career

 Between 1901 and 1937 Hermant embarked on a series of 20 linked novels with the general title Memoirs to Serve for a History of Society, but his contributions to literature included many popular plays, drama criticism for Le Figaro and Gil Blas, and a series of grammarian articles for Le Temps under the name "Lancelot" defending the purity of the French language.

 By 1899 Hermant was well-connected in society; for instance he was the guest of Anna de Noailles at Évian-les-Bains, where he became friends with Marcel Proust.
 After a number of tries Hermant was elected to the Académie française on 30 June 1927.

-During World War II Hermant's contributions to Jean Luchaire's pro-Nazi evening daily newspaper Les Nouveaux Temps, beginning in 1940, his open support of the Vichy regime, and his criticisms of the French Army, marked him as a collaborator.
+During World War II Hermant's contributions to Jean Luchaire's pro-Nazi evening daily newspaper Les Nouveaux Temps, beginning in 1940, his membership in Groupe Collaboration, his open support of the Vichy regime, and his criticisms of the French Army, marked him as a collaborator.
 At over 80 years of age, he was sentenced to life in prison on 15 December 1945.
 Hermant achieved the negative distinction of being one of the four "immortals" removed from the Académie française after World War II for collaboration with Germany.
-Hermant and Abel Bonnard were expelled outright, in disgrace; Charles Maurras of Action Française and Marshal Philippe Pétain had their seats declared vacant and were not replaced until their deaths.
+Hermant and Abel Bonnard were expelled outright, in disgrace; Charles Maurras of Action Française and Marshal of France Philippe Pétain had their seats declared vacant and were not replaced until their deaths.

 Pardoned and released in 1948, Abel Hermant tried to justify his conduct during the Occupation in his Thirteenth Notebook.
 He died shortly thereafter.